 Once the Demographic data is uploaded, the software will present a few additional configuration options: two population metrics and a destination metric.
 The first two metrics are calculated specifically in indicators for accessibility, and the destination metric is the data driving the jobs accessibility indicator.

+Population Metric 1: Overall population

+Population Metric 2: Subset of overall population that is of interest – could be low-income people, the elderly, etc.

+Destination Metric: Used to evaluate how well the transit system provides access to specific “destinations”, such as jobs, schools, hospitals, etc.

+Through this flexibility in adjusting the population and destination metrics, a wide range of studies can be undertaken, such as evaluating the following accessibility scenarios:

+Low-income people to transit services

+Low-income people to jobs via transit

+Low-income school-age children to schools via transit

+Elderly people to hospitals and clinics via transit

+Hotel guests to tourism destinations via transit

 Observed Data Upload

 If available, upload the TransitTime data.
 The TransitTime software outputs a file entitled stop_times.txt_new.
 This is the file that should be uploaded to OTI.
 Some very large systems may result in a large stop_times.txt_new file, which may take up to 15 minutes to process.